bschwede/linkenhancer/README.md

   -R                  undo Patch (patch -R)
   FILTER              '*' for all or specific (e.g. '01')
 ```
-Don't forget to re-apply patches after an update of webtrees.
+Don't forget to reapply the patches after updating webtrees.

 These are minor bug fixes or functional enhancements — usually in a single file — that are intended to bridge the gap until they are officially fixed/implemented in the webtrees core.